ecaroth/chrome-extension-message-relay/README.md

 `msg_type` (string) name of the message you want to listen for or (array) of multiple message type strings.
 Note message types can be namespaced in the format 'msg_type.namespace', else left in the global namspeace

-`cb` = callback function when message is received, takes 1 argument which is incoming message data and (optional) second message which is the tab that communication is coming through (only available for messages that originate from or pass through content level)
+`cb` = callback function when message is received, takes 1 argument which is incoming message data

 ####.send( msg_type, destination, data, cb )
 This function allows a relay to send a message to a specific destination level, which will be intercepted by any listeners at that context level.